Abortion Fast Facts

 The ratio peaked at 364 per 1,000 in 1984 and has steadily declined since then.

-2013 is the most recent year for which the CDC has released statistics.
-The reporting areas are the District of Columbia; New York City; and 47 states, excluding California, Maryland, and New Hampshire.
+2014 is the most recent year for which the CDC has released statistics.
+The reporting areas are the District of Columbia; New York City; and all 50 states.

-2013 is the most recent year for which the CDC has released statistics.
-The reporting areas are the District of Columbia; New York City; and 47 states, excluding California, Maryland, and New Hampshire.
+2014 is the most recent year for which the CDC has released statistics.
+The reporting areas are the District of Columbia; New York City; and all 50 states.

-91.4% of 2013 abortions were performed at or less than the 13th week of gestation.
-Of those 66.0% were performed at or less than the eighth week.
-22.2% of all 2013 abortions were qualified as early medical abortions.
+91.5% of 2014 abortions were performed at the 13th week of gestation or earlier and 67% were performed at the eighth week or earlier.
+Among reporting areas that included medical (nonsurgical) abortion, 22.6% of all 2014 abortions were performed as early medical abortions.